RTEMS/rtems-docs/user/start/basics.rst

 :file:`/bd/projects/box-sorter`
   Box Sorter project sandbox.

+Finally you can have a single set of *production* tools and RTEMS BSPs on the disk under :file:`/bd/rtems` you can share between your projects.
+The top level directories would be:

+:file:`/bd/rtems`
+  The top path to production tools and kernels.

+:file:`/bd/rtems/4.11.0`
+  Production prefix for RTEMS 4.11.0 compiler, debuggers, tools and Board Support Packages (BSPs).

+:file:`/bd/projects`
+  Project specific development trees.

+:file:`/bd/projects/box-sorter`
+  Box Sorter project sandbox.

 The project sandoxing approach allows you move a specific production part into the project's sandbox to allow you to customise it.
-This is useful if you are testing new relesaes.
+This is useful if you are testing new releases.
 The typical dependency is the order listed above.
 You can test new RTEMS kernels with production tools but new tools will require you build the kernel with them.
 Release notes with each release will let know what you need to update.